NateCross/e-reader/README.md

 # E-Reader

 EPUB reader written in vanilla JavaScript.
-Aims to be a convenient and customizable way to view .epub files you have on your PC or mobile device.
+Aims to be a convenient way to view .epub files you have on your device.
 Uses [epub.js](https://github.com/futurepress/epub.js/).

 # DEVELOPING